helium/HIP/0138-return-to-hnt.md

 Note that veIOT or veMOBILE holders could theoretically vote to continue emission of a subnetwork token, contrary to the recommendation of this proposal, but this would result in the issuance of tokens unbacked by treasury HNT.
 It's notable that this would dilute the subnetwork token supply and reduce the exchange rate, in HNT terms, of the existing subnetwork tokens.

+The additional mint of 2.9M HNT to the MOBILE treasury is intended to support the value of existing MOBILE tokens, rather than to back additional MOBILE emissions.
+Therefore, it is contingent on a veMOBILE decision to stop MOBILE emissions.
+The same applies to the Foundation burn of the 18.2B MOBILE tokens in the Operations Fund.

 Should the veHNT vote fail, the veIOT and veMOBILE votes will be void.
 If either subnetwork vote fails, the veHNT decision by the community will stand.

 ### Timeline